 A provocative libertarian thinker who founded a controversial ideas festival and transitioned from media commentator to an independent peer in the House of Lords.

-Claire Fox has built a career on challenging consensus.
+Claire Fox founded the Academy of Ideas in 2000, a think tank dedicated to 'free thinking and plain speaking,' which spawned the annual Battle of Ideas festival.
 Emerging from the radical leftist group the Revolutionary Communist Party in the 1980s, she later distanced herself from its more extreme elements but retained a fierce contrarian spirit.
-In 2000, she founded the Academy of Ideas, a think tank dedicated to 'free thinking and plain speaking,' which soon spawned the annual Battle of Ideas festival—a raucous weekend of debates on culture, science, and politics.
-As a journalist, broadcaster, and frequent panelist on shows like BBC's 'The Moral Maze,' she became known for her robust, right-libertarian defenses of free speech, often taking positions that angered both the left and the right, from criticizing 'nanny state' health campaigns to opposing cancel culture.
-Her appointment to the House of Lords in 2020 as a non-affiliated peer, following a brief stint as a Brexit Party MEP, surprised many and cemented her role as an unpredictable and independent voice in British public life, one who consistently argues that open, unfettered debate is the lifeblood of a healthy society.
+As a journalist, broadcaster, and frequent panelist on BBC's 'The Moral Maze,' she took robust, right-libertarian defenses of free speech, often angering both the left and the right.
+She criticized 'nanny state' health campaigns and opposed cancel culture.
+Her appointment to the House of Lords in 2020 as a non-affiliated peer, following a brief stint as a Brexit Party MEP, surprised many.
+Fox consistently argues that open, unfettered debate is the lifeblood of a healthy society.

 1946–1964